m5stack/m5-docs/docs/en/uiflow/data_structure.md

 Get the specified character from the text.

 * __count in__
-Find the number of occurrences of characters.
+Find the number of occurrences of specific characters.

 * __is empty__
 Returns whether it is empty text.